NERC-CEH/fdri-ontology/ontology/doc/variables.md

 * mean
 * standard deviation

-The `periodicity` property specifies the time period between aggregated values being reported.
+The `periodicity` property specifies the time period between aggregate values being reported.
+The `resolution` property specifies the time period between the measurements that are aggregated over the period. e.g. if `periodicity` is `PT5M` and `resolution` is `PT30S` then values are read every 30 seconds, and aggregated to produce a single aggregate value every 5 minutes.

 ## Specialisation and Variable Hierarchies